A Risk-Adaptive Motion Planning Framework for

 System architecture diagram of the replanning framework

+Fig. 2.
 Risk-adaptive motion planning framework, featuring a dual-triggering mechanism (periodic and safety-driven) and a complete trajectory generation pipeline, which integrates constrained path planning, trajectory parameterization, and trajectory refinement.

 Note: All videos are shown at real-time speed (1x) unless otherwise stated.